xantes88/Portfolio/Progetti Machine Learning/un modello di previsione del mercato immobiliare/Readme.md

 ✔️ Ready for integration into internal BI or CRM systems
 ✔️ Clear, measurable ROI from predictive automation

 > *Built for accurate and scalable property valuation — enabling better decisions in sales, finance, and project planning.*
+> 🧪 *Simulated use case built with synthetic/public data.*